aerospike/aerospike-client-python/doc/aerospike.rst

 .. data:: ERROR_DETAIL_EXP_TRACE

-    Request subcode and human-readable message from the server on error responses, as well as expression build trace if an expression fails to build.
+    Request subcode and human-readable message from the server on error responses, as well as expression trace diagnostics appended to :py:attr:`aerospike.exception.AerospikeError.msg` when present.

+    Expression trace text is best-effort diagnostic output.
+It may be truncated to fit the maximum number of characters for :py:attr:`aerospike.exception.AerospikeError.msg`, may include operand values, and is not a machine-readable API.

 .. _subcodes: